Linear actuator: Pneumatic

 Pneumatic actuators, or pneumatic cylinders, are similar to hydraulic actuators except they use compressed air to generate force instead of a liquid.
 They work similarly to a piston in which air is pumped inside a chamber and pushed out of the other side of the chamber.
 Air actuators are not necessarily used for heavy duty machinery and instances where large amounts of weight are present.
 One of the reasons pneumatic linear actuators are preferred to other types is the fact that the power source is simply an air compressor.
 Because air is the input source, pneumatic actuators are able to be used in many places of mechanical activity.
 The downside is, most air compressors are large, bulky, and loud.
 They are hard to transport to other areas once installed.
 Pneumatic linear actuators are likely to leak and this makes them less efficient than mechanical linear actuators.

 Piezoelectric actuators

 The piezoelectric effect is a property of certain materials in which application of a voltage to the material causes it to expand.
 Very high voltages correspond to only tiny expansions.
 As a result, piezoelectric actuators can achieve extremely fine positioning resolution, but also have a very short range of motion.
 In addition, piezoelectric materials exhibit hysteresis which makes it difficult to control their expansion in a repeatable manner.

-Electro-mechanical actuators
+Electromechanical actuators

 A miniature electromechanical linear actuator where the lead nut is part of the motor.
 The lead screw does not rotate, so as the lead nut is rotated by the motor, the lead screw is extended or retracted.